-Non- -Technical Summary i Introduction 2.
-Local Plan context and vision for the Wimborne St Giles hbourhood Area 3.
-What is the scope of the SEA?
-7 Consideration of reasonable alternatives for the Wimborne iles Neighbourhood Plan 16 5.
-Neig Appraisal of the Regulation 14 version of the hbourhood Plan .25 6.
-What are the next steps?
-40 endix A SEA Scoping - Context Review and Baseline mation 41
+Non- Technical Summary i-Vi

+1. Introduction 2

+Local Plan context and vision for the Wimborne St Giles hbourhood Area 5

+3. What is the scope of the SEA?
+7

+Consideration of reasonable alternatives for the Wimborne iles Neighbourhood Plan 16

+5. Appraisal of the Neighbourhood Plan 25

+6. What are the next steps?
+39

+endix A - SEA Scoping: Context Review and Baseline 40